bretmorin/html-journey-notes/README.md

         ```

 2. #### ***Quick Code***
+    - Sometimes our browser has built-in CSS that causes white space / margins around our page.
+We can remove that in the CSS like so:
+        ```
+        body {
+            margin: auto 0;
+        }
+        ```
     - For a full responsive background image, you can just get css code from css-tricks
         ```
         html {